back

 the mcp surface

-The same operations are exposed over the Model Context Protocol as 196 tools, grouped by capability: memory, events, entities, decisions, consolidation, belief management, affect, workspace, federation, neuromodulation, theory-of-mind, expertise tracking, reflexion, and uncertainty.
+The same operations are exposed over the Model Context Protocol as 209 tools, grouped by capability: memory, events, entities, decisions, procedures, consolidation, belief management, affect, workspace, federation, neuromodulation, theory-of-mind, expertise tracking, reflexion, and uncertainty.
 The MCP server is a thin adapter — the underlying logic lives in the Python package — so Python and MCP callers see identical semantics.
+Two transports ship in-tree: brainctl-mcp over stdio (the default; spawned by Claude Desktop, Codex, Cursor, etc.) and brainctl-mcp-http (added in v2.5.0), a streamable-HTTP server with bearer-token auth and an allowlist for remote callers (xAI Grok, Strand, hosted-agent platforms).

 The Codex CLI plugin, added in v1.4.0, is representative.
 Codex discovers MCP servers from ~/.codex/config.toml, so the plugin is a sentinel-wrapped installer that merges a [mcp_servers.brainctl] block into the user's config without disturbing other servers, with automatic backup, dry-run preview, and clean uninstall.
 It ships with an AGENTS.md.template that teaches Codex the orient / wrap_up lifecycle on every session start.